igsr/gca_1000genomes_website/_faq/are-there-torrents-available-1000-genomes-data-sets.md

   - there-corrupt-file-your-ftp-site
 ---

-There are no official torrents of the 1000 genomes data sets
+There are no official torrents of the 1000 Genomes Project data sets.